shaunm/dietlp/README.md

-# dietlp
+# DietOptimizer
-Flask app that does diet optimization
+Flask app that runs on Google App Engine for diet linear programming.

-Added GA Build Triggers
+# Documentation
+TODO